 - how to manage uncertainty and change better

 I am an integrative counsellor, working from a person centred perspective.
-This means I use a number of different types of counselling theories in my work, depending on the issue(s) you wish to bring to counselling and most importantly what feels right for you.
+This means I use a number of different types of counselling theories, depending on what you would like to talk to me about and, most importantly, what feels right for you.

-I work with anyone aged 18 or over and provide counselling on a short or long term basis.
+I work with anyone aged 18 or over on a short or long term basis.
 I work face to face and on the phone.

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and work in accordance with their Ethical Framework for Good Practice.
 I have regular supervision in accordance with the requirements of BACP and undertake ongoing Continuing Professional Development.

 Training, qualifications & experience

 - Certificate in Counselling - University of the West of England (UWE)